Search

 2. Grab a chunk of hair.

+I tried it.
 I could not believe my eyes.
 It actually works.
 My hair is a very challenging texture.
 Fine but plentiful.
 Naturally curly but also sort of frizzy.
 Very fluffy.
 Woolly.
 My sister calls it fairy floss.
 Bordering on birds-nesty at times.
 I have been attacked on more than one occasion, by Mynah birds trying to extract a strand or two.
 Yes, really!
-I have actually been attacked by various winged creatures including, but not limited to: a bush turkey, a flock of seagulls, a flying cockroach and several bees (stung, without provocation)... but I DIGRESS.
+In truth, I have been attacked by several winged creatures including, but not limited to: a bush turkey, a flock of seagulls, a flying cockroach and two bees (stung both times without provocation)... but I DIGRESS.

 I am forever trying to enhance my curl, zhush up the volume and tame the fluff.
 So I was very impressed with this foil hack.
 Will keep a sheet of foil on me at all times should humidity ever wreak havoc.